xhosro/terraform-project/README.md

 and we add vpc_id output to the vpc folder and we add vpi_id data to the subnet resource  for resolving the error message

+so you only need to refresh a subset of infrastructure each time you run plan

+we dont have a dependency graph, so we need to create & destroy infta in the same order

+we you split terraform in multiple components, you need to create some kind of obstruction layer or you use terragrant or simple bash script that applies one component at the time or integrate to CI/CD pipeline for example you could have github action step for vpc component followed by step to apply subnet

+so we can add tf.sh for automation of process and then : chmod +x tf.sh

+let's run ./tf.sh apply